Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

-Sometimes it takes some information to get some information.
-Often you'll need to provide parameters to the data that you need.
+Sometimes it takes information to get information.
+Often you'll need to provide parameters to get the data that you need.

 <!-- > -->